 OverviewThis route is probably the most straightforward way to climb the mountain as the other possible routes are blocked either by extremely long bushwhacking approaches, or prohibited by private or Indian Reservation land.
 Because of its conical shape, Point 8300 looks as if you could climb up any side of it, but the northwest has summit cliffs that are fairly tall, and the summit is capped by a small ridge of rock.
 The easiest way to the top is via the northeast ridge and a surprisingly hard scramble.

-ApproachFrom the Piedra Lisa Trailhead (see Point 8300 main page for directions to the Trailhead) hike north up the road for a quarter of a mile.
-On the right will be a marker for the actual trail heading up and to the north.
+ApproachFrom the Piedra Lisa Trailhead (see Point 8300 main page for directions to the Trailhead) hike straight across the road to the new rerouted trailhead.
+There is a well-defined a marker for the actual trail heading up and to the north.
 Stay on this main trail all the way to the saddle, avoiding any temptations to take spur trails that head off right and to the east (the main two are the Movie Trail and the Waterfall Trail, both of which are unmarked).
-The total mileage from the road to the post at the saddle is 2.7 miles.
+The total mileage from the trailhead to the post at the saddle is approximately 3 miles.

 Along the way you will have astounding views of the most spectacular parts of the Sandia Mountains to the east.
 The Needle and the Prow will be prominent at first, and the large rock face of the Shield will take over as you gain the ridge.
 From the trail you will also be able to see various gendarmes of rock peppering the ridge.
 Point 8300 is clearly visible to the left of two prominent rock walls.
 You will know when you have gained Rincon Ridge when you reach the pole that marks the trail, and when you can see to the north down into Cañon del Agua.